 Upon entering Hangawi, you are asked to remove your shoes and are ushered to a table at floor level, with space beneath for your legs.
 Servers, dressed in traditional Korean clothing, come by with lists of botanical cocktails and food options.
 The ambience is very zen and spa-like, making for a soothing and tranquil dining experience.

-I always get the Avocado Stone Bowl (various vegetables, baked tofu, and avocado over brown rice, served with a delicious chili sauce) and a Soju Mojito.
+I always get the Avocado Stone Bowl (various vegetables, baked tofu, and avocado over brown rice, served with a delicious chili sauce).
 If I’m hungry, I’ll also order the Kale Dumplings as an appetizer, and the Soy Chocolate Pudding for dessert.

 Double Zero – Lower East Side

-Double Zero is his latest creation: a plant-based pizza concept, utilizing fresh, organic ingredients and 00 flour, for which the restaurant is named.
-00 flour comes from Italy and makes for excellent pizza crust texture, while being naturally lower in gluten than most flour.
+Double Zero is one of his more recent contributions to the vegan restaurant scene: a plant-based pizza concept, utilizing fresh, organic ingredients and 00 flour, for which the restaurant is named.
+00 flour comes from Italy and makes for perfect pizza crust texture, while being naturally lower in gluten than most flour.

-They offer a seasonal menu with ingenious combinations of fresh veggies and plant-based cheeses (such as cashew mozzarella and macadamia ricotta).
+They offer a seasonal menu with innovative combinations of fresh vegetables and plant-based cheeses (such as cashew mozzarella and macadamia ricotta).
 The restaurant has a sophisticated but low-key atmosphere, and is perfect for grabbing a quick happy hour and dinner.
 What’s worked for me and my friends has been ordering one different kind of pizza per person and then sharing them between ourselves.
-I also like to ask for a small plate of extra virgin olive oil to dip my crust in.

 Franchia is the more casual sister restaurant of Hangawi, and is great for lunches with friends if you’re in midtown.
 It has a long list of quality teas you can choose from, including “tealattas” in the spring and summer.
 As with at Hangawi, my go-to is usually the Avocado Stone Bowl, but sometimes I also order their Spring Rolls, which come with an amazing sauce.
-And if it’s warmer weather, I always get the Iced Green Tealatta which is so tasty and refreshing, and comes with soy whipped cream on top!
+And if it’s warmer weather, I like to get the Iced Green Tealatta which is so refreshing and comes with soy whipped cream on top!

 Caravan of Dreams – East Village